1997 Houston Astros season: July

 Just one game back of first-place Houston on July 12, the Pittsburgh Pirates sold out Three Rivers Stadium for the first time on a date that was not a home opener.
 The Pirates did not disappoint their fans, with starter Francisco Córdova tossing nine dominant no-hit innings.
 However, when he retired the Astros to end the top half of the ninth inning, no celebration ensued.
 The Astros' Chris Holt and Billy Wagner had matched Córdova's shutout effort, also keeping the Pirates scoreless through nine.
 In the top of the tenth, Ricardo Rincón relieved Córdova, who had thrown 121 pitches, and retired the Astros in order.
 After John Hudek assumed the bottom of the tenth inning for Houston, he issued two bases on balls prior to serving an offering to Mark Smith that Smith converted into a three-run, walk-off home run to win it for Pittsburgh, 3–0.
 This became the first combined, extra-innings no-hitter in Major League history.
+Córdova tied a major league record achieved just once—eight decades earlier—for most innings by one pitcher in a combined no-hitter, by Ernie Shore, on June 23, 1917.
+(Note: In a unique sequence of events, Shore relieved starting pitcher Babe Ruth after just one batter faced.
+Ruth issued a base on balls to the leadoff hitter, Ray Morgan, prior to being ejected for arguing balls and strikes.
+After relieving Ruth, Morgan was erased on a caught stealing, and Shore recorded all remaining 26 outs without surrendering a hit for the Boston Red Sox, who defeated the Washington Senators, 4–0 (nine total innings).
+Because Ruth had started the outing, Shore could not receive credit for a complete game.
+However, Shore was credited with a shutout.)

+During the month of July, right-hander Darryl Kile won all six of his starts to go with a 1.59 earned run average (ERA), three complete games, and two shutouts.
+Over 51 innings pitched, Kile surrendered 36 hits, two home runs, 11 walks and struck out 46, with a 0.922 walks plus hits per inning pitched (WHIP).
+For the second time in his career (June 1993), Kile was selected as NL Pitcher of the Month.
+(Note: The most recent Astro to win Pitcher of the Month Award was Doug Drabek in May 1994.)